FAQs

 What do acupuncture needles feel like?

 Acupuncture needles are so fine that you may not feel the insertion of the needle.
 It is normal to feel a sensation of some kind as the needle makes contact with the acupuncture point lying below the surface of the skin.
 The sensation is different for each person and also varies depending on where the point lies on the body.
-The feeling is often described as a dull ache, a pull or tug, a whoosh, or a little electric shock.
+The feeling is often described as a dull ache, a pull or tug, a whoosh, fizz, or little electric shock.
 It only lasts for a few seconds and so when needles are left in you may not know they’re there.
 The majority of people feel deeply relaxed during treatment.
 If you feel any discomfort whatsoever then please don’t be afraid to tell Maggie and she’ll adjust the needles for you.
 Let her know if you are scared of needles, so your treatment can be tailored accordingly.
-There are other aspects of Traditional Chinese Medicine that can be used in treatment that don’t involve needles such as gua sha, cupping and moxibustion.
+There are other aspects of traditional Chinese medicine that can be used in treatment that don’t involve needles such as moxa, cupping and gua sha.

 Can I have acupuncture when pregnant?